a-n-t-h-o-n-y/TermOx/docs/manual/events.md

 # Events

 - An Event is an action that happens to a specific Widget.

--  An Event is handled by overriding the particular event handler virtual function from the `Widget` class for that Event type.
+- Event handlers are automatically invoked by CPPurses in response to Events.

--  Events are generated automatically by CPPurses and sent to the receiving Widget.
+- An Event can be 'handled' by overriding the cooresponding virtual function in the `Widget` class for that Event type.

 - Custom Events can be created for situations where Signals are not a good fit.

-- Most Events have a cooresponding signal that might be more convinient that overriding a virtual function, but it does not allow you to stop or override a base class implementation if that is what is needed.
+- Most Events have a cooresponding signal that might be more convinient that overriding a virtual function, but it does not allow you to override a base class implementation.
 It is emitted after the event handler has been invoked.

 - Event Filters can be installed to intercept events from other Widgets.